-This exciting culmination of Alasdair and Natalie’s Trad String Fling weekend camp is a festive, family friendly party, with special guests Lilly Pearlman, Aldo Lavaggi and Jay Ungar & Molly Mason.
+This exciting culmination of Alasdair and Natalie’s Trad String Fling weekend camp is a festive, family friendly party, with special guests Katie McNally, Aldo Lavaggi and Jay Ungar & Molly Mason.

 Come for the concert, or the three-day Trad String Fling weekend with workshops, dances and jam sessions, Friday, May 5 through Sunday, May 7.

 Purchase advance tickets below – prices higher on day of concert at the door or online.

 Alasdair Fraser is consummate teacher and performer.
 Alasdair’s dynamic fiddling, engaging stage presence, and deep understanding of Scotland’s music has created an international demand for his concert performances.
 Born in the county of Clackmannan, Scotland, Alasdair now lives in California and tours regularly.
 He has been a major force behind the resurgence of traditional Scottish fiddling in his homeland and the United States, inspiring legions of listeners and learners through his recordings, annual fiddle camps, and concerts.
 You can find more about Alasdair on his website.